Upabjojr/sympy/docs/tutorial/matrices.rst

     ⎣0  0  0  1⎦

-To create a matrix of all zeros, use :func:`~diofant.matrices.dense.zeros` function.
+To create a matrix of all zeros, use :func:`~sympy.matrices.dense.zeros` function.

     >>> zeros(2, 3)
     ⎡0  0  0⎤
     ⎢       ⎥
     ⎣0  0  0⎦

-Similarly, function :func:`~diofant.matrices.dense.ones` creates a matrix of ones.
+Similarly, function :func:`~sympy.matrices.dense.ones` creates a matrix of ones.

     >>> ones(3, 2)